-The Traffic & Safety Division is located within the Operations group.
+The Central Traffic & Safety office is located within the Operations group.
 Additionally, each region office has staff designated to work on traffic and safety issues specifically within their geographical boundaries.

 How are HSIP funds allocated in a State?

 Formula via Districts/Regions